The unsolved murder of Scott Lilly on the Appalachian trail

 What happened to Scott Lilly?

 One theory was that Scott had been attacked by hill people, “hillbillies”, but Cow Camp Gap is not isolated and is a highly-used recreational area.
 It is miles to the nearest human habitation, and one common characteristic of "hillbillies" is that they're not big walkers.
-The only time you'll see them in remote areas is if they're accessible by ATV, which Cow Camp Gap isn't.
+You'll only see them in remote areas if they're accessible by ATV, which Cow Camp Gap isn't.
 It's also an extremely popular loop trail for day hikes and overnight camping; It is not the sort of place anyone would set up a pot farm.

 Chad Austin Panther falls disappearance

-In March 2020, authorities researched the area around Panther Falls following a tip search crews with Buena Vista Police, Virginia State Police, Amherst County Sheriff’s Office and Virginia Department of Emergency Management all helped with the effort.
+In March 2020, authorities researched the area around Panther Falls following a tip.
+Search crews with Buena Vista Police, Virginia State Police, Amherst County Sheriff’s Office, and Virginia Department of Emergency Management all helped with the effort.
 Nothing was found.

 StrangeOutdoors Exclusive Members Only Area